nillalways/nillalways/README.md

 <br/>

 I am a passionate learner in Web Development, currently focusing on building projects to improve my skills.
 I have completed HTML, CSS, and SCSS, and I’m now exploring JavaScript to strengthen my frontend development journey.
-So far, I have completed 5 projects, including:
+So far, I have completed 5 projects, including

 <br/>
 ✅ Gym Website
 <br/>